-- · Monetary donations to schools, charity, welfare and voluntary associations; - · Welfare visits and contributions to charitable organisations; - Distribution of gifts to neighbouring communities and the needy during festivals; and - Encouragement of our employees to participate in voluntary works for charitable events.
+- Monetary donations to schools, charity, welfare and voluntary associations; - Welfare visits and contributions to charitable organisations; ii. - Distribution of gifts to neighbouring communities and the needy during festivals; - Encouragement of our employees to participate in voluntary works for charitable events; and - Blood donation campaign.

-For the financial year under review, the Group visited Pertubuhan Kebajikan Kajang in November 2021 and donated household items to benefit the elderly and disabled in need.
-The Group also provided educational support to the children of selected workers in December 2021 by providing cash vouchers to purchase school supplies.
+For the financial year under review, the Group visited and donated gifts and red packets to Persatuan Kebaiikan Insan Istimewa Cahaya Semenyih in December 2022 and Kg.
+Baru Semenyih in January 2023; Malaysian Deaf Sports Association-Sponsorship for Larian Amal MSDeaf 2022 and donated household items to benefit the elderly and disabled in need.
+The Group also provided educational support to the children of selected workers in March 2023 by providing cash vouchers to purchase school supplies.